University of Bristol Postgraduate Research and Teaching Scholarships

 • Research fit within the chosen School

 The University of Bristol aims to attract, recruit and retain students with different experiences, backgrounds, and perspectives because diversity – of people and ideas – remains integral to our success.
-Candidates demonstrating academic excellence from low-income backgrounds and non-Russell group universities, as well as Black, Asian and Minority Ethnic, Trans and non-binary, and disabled candidates, are strongly encouraged to apply.
-Research topics with a decolonising focus, those on class relations, and on gender and sexuality will also be prioritised in the selection process.
-You will have an opportunity in the selection process to clearly articulate any inclusion and widening participation factors that may be relevant to your application.
+Candidates for all scholarships demonstrating academic excellence from low-income backgrounds and non-Russell group universities, as well as Black, Asian, minority ethnic, mixed heritage, Trans, Non-Binary, and disabled candidates, are strongly encouraged to apply.
+You will have an opportunity in the selection process to clearly articulate any EDI and widening participation factors that may be relevant to your application.

 Graduate Teaching Assistantships